 Criminal Defense: In any criminal case, success is rarely left to chance.
 Instead, Anton Vialtsin’s clients quickly recognize that it’s a product of his diligence and personal commitment.
 This means thoroughly investigating the evidence against an individual and engaging some of the best experts in the business to discredit prosecution’s theory of the case.

-Anton Vialtsin, Esq., E.I., handled nearly one hundred federal criminal cases from initial client interviews through sentencing.
+Anton Vialtsin, Esq., E.I., handled over one hundred federal criminal cases from initial client interviews through sentencing.
 These cases required an in-depth knowledge of the Federal Sentencing Guidelines and the Federal Criminal Codes and Rules.
-Over a dozen of the federal cases he managed involved individuals charged with the importation and distribution of controlled substances all punishable by ten-year minimum mandatory sentence.
-Considering that the Southern District of California is a border district and one of the busiest in the country, he defended many individuals charged with transportation and harboring of illegal aliens, misuse of a passport, and illegal entry into the United States.
-Further, he worked on several transportation of illegal aliens cases where the transportation resulted in death, triggering the possibility of the death penalty.
+Over two dozen of the federal cases he managed involved individuals charged with the importation and distribution of controlled substances all punishable by ten-year minimum mandatory sentence (21 USC §§ 952, 960, 963).
+Considering that the Southern District of California is a border district and one of the busiest in the country, he defended many individuals charged with transportation and harboring of illegal aliens (8 USC §1324), misuse of a passport, and illegal entry into the United States (8 USC §1326).
+Further, he worked on several transportation-of-illegal-aliens cases where the transportation resulted in death, triggering the possibility of the death penalty.
 These cases required negotiation with AUSAs and hours of witness depositions and interviews.
 Additionally, he worked on a number of cases involving individuals charged with complex wire and mail fraud violations, aggravated identity theft, and theft of public property.

 While handling federal cases, Anton Vialtsin also runs a successful California state practice.
 He handled misdemeanor and serious felony cases ranging from DUIs to gang-related violent assaults and attempted murder.
 Through motion practice, he recently negotiated a one-year jail term on an attempted murder charge.
-He also defended the chief marketing officer of a bank facing a twenty-two count fraud indictment with losses of nearly one million dollars.
+[People of California v.
+K.M.]
+Mr. Vialtsin also defended the chief marketing officer of a bank facing a twenty-two count fraud indictment with losses of nearly one million dollars.
 The government’s offer and the probation department’s recommendation was over eight years in prison.
 Anton Vialtsin prepared a convincing sentencing memorandum outlining alternative dispositions to the Court, which later imposed a probationary sentence without any custody.
-A member of NORML Legal Committee, Anton Vialtsin is often the first choice for individuals facing felony drug related offenses in the states of California and Nevada.
+People of California v.
+K.P.
+A member of NORML Legal Committee, Anton Vialtsin is often the first choice for individuals facing felony drug-related offenses in the states of California and Nevada.

 Mr. Vialtsin has a very diverse occupational experience that includes working for private employers and the state government.
 Prior to partnering with Mr. Delicino and opening the San Diego office, Mr. Vialtsin worked for Jeremy Delicino at the Salt Lake City law office.
 While there, he had the privilege of assisting Mr. Delicino prepare for a death penalty trial.
 That case resulted in the first acquittal in a police shooting in the state of Utah since 1973.